Kasperkall/Kasperkall/README.md

 # Welcome to my GitHub profile! :wave:

-My name is Kasper Kallseter, I'm in the final year of a master's degree in Engineering and ICT at NTNU in Trondheim.
+My name is Kasper Kallseter, I am a civil engineer with a master's degree in Engineering and ICT at NTNU in Trondheim.

 Further down on my profile you can find some of the latest projects I have worked on!